Or maybe you're looking for Height Advantage: The Ultimate Guide to Unlocking Max Height—for some extra inches, if you know what I mean.

 What is Tall or nah?

-Tall or nah is a height calculator that will tell you:
+Tall or nah is the world's most accurate statistical height calculator.
+Tall or nah will tell you:

 What is considered tall?

 Contrary to what you may think, "tall" is not what girls on TikTok say it is—it's not an arbitrary number, or a vibe.
 Tall is a mathematical construct, the statistical divider above the median.
-In reality, "tall" is being taller than over 50% of your peers—the people who are the same age and biological sex as you.
+What "tall" really is is being taller than over 50% of your peers—the people who are the same age and biological sex as you.

 How accurate is Tall or nah?

-Every calculation that you make on Tall or nah is powered by a monumental dataset, the culmination of a 19-year, multi-million dollar survey that measured the heights of tens of thousands of people across every major racial and ethnic group in America from infancy to adulthood.
+Every calculation that you make on Tall or nah is powered by the most authoritative height dataset ever created in the United States—a 19-year, multi-million-dollar survey that measured people's heights across every major racial and ethnic group in America from infancy to adulthood over four decades.

-The dataset that resulted—that Tall or nah is powered by—is so impressive, in fact, that it has become the canonical reference for the United States government—for the Centers for Disease Control and Prevention and the National Center for Health Statistics—regarding the heights of its citizens.
+This dataset—that Tall or nah is powered by—is so impressive that it is the canonical reference for the U.S. government—for the Centers for Disease Control and Prevention and the National Center for Health Statistics—regarding the heights of its citizens.

 If Tall or nah says you're tall, you're tall—and if it says nah, it's nah.